GlitchyPSIX/NGIO.NET-Unity/README.md

 The way of working with the NGIO.NET Communicator stays the same, except you must have a GameObject with the `NGIO.NET Tank Engine` script attached to have it readily available.
 Once it's all set up in runtime, you can access the NGIO.NET Communicator from anywhere in your code by accessing the singleton ``NGIONet.Engine.Comms`` .
 From there onwards, it works just like you'd work with NGIO.NET.

-You can eventually read the Quickstart in the wiki.
+You can read the Quickstart in the [wiki](https://github.com/GlitchyPSIX/NGIO.NET-Unity/wiki).

-**NOTE: The scripts currently don't remember sessions nor do they take the session information given by Newgrounds when hosted over there.
-This will be added soon.**

 # License